MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/mea/gs-e-invoicing-sa-onboarding.md

 ---
-title: Onboarding for electronic invoicing in Saudi Arabia
+title: Onboarding for electronic invoicing in Saudi Arabia (preview)
-description: This article explains how to onboard taxpayers and their electronic invoicing software with Saudi Arabian tax authorities.
+description: This article explains how to onboard taxpayers and their electronic invoicing software with Saudi Arabian tax authorities (preview).
 author: ilikond
 ms.date: 01/29/2024
 ms.topic: article